CircuitVerse/CircuitVerseDocs/docs/chapter3/menubar.md

 <div align="center">
   <em>
-    Figure 3.8: Use the dec-bin-hex convertool to convert binary data into different formats
+    Figure 3.8: Use the dec-bin-hex converter tool to convert binary data into different formats
   </em>
 </div>